-Penn National Gaming, Inc. ("PNGI" or the "Company") through its subsidiaries owns, operates or has ownership interests in gaming and racing facilities and video gaming terminal operations As of October 15, 2019, the company operates 42 facilities in 19 jurisdictions, including Colorado, Florida, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, and West Virginia.
+Penn National Gaming, Inc. ("PNGI" or the "Company") through its subsidiaries owns, operates or has ownership interests in gaming and racing facilities and video gaming terminal operations As of January 1, 2022, the company operates 44 facilities in 20 jurisdictions, including Colorado, Florida, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, and West Virginia.
 In aggregate, Penn National Gaming's facilities feature over 51,000 gaming machines, over 1,300 table games and 9,000 hotel rooms.
-The Company also offers social online gaming, online casino and sports wagering through its Penn Interactive division and has a leading customer loyalty program with over five million active customers.
+The Company also offers social online gaming, online casino and sports wagering through its Penn Interactive division under the Barstool Sports and Hollywood Casino brands and has one of the leading gaming loyalty programs in North America - myChoice - with nearly 24 million members.